Ladoo’s Avika Gor Finalised For Rohit Shetty’s Khatron Ke Khiladi 9!

 The Actress Is Thrilled To Be Part Of KKK 9

-The Ladoo actress is thrilled to be part of the show and feels that the show will be test for her strengths, "I have no phobias as such, just a little scared of creepy crawly creatures, they aren't cute at all."
+The Ladoo actress is thrilled to be part of the show and feels that the show will be a test of her strengths, "I have no phobias as such, just a little scared of creepy crawly creatures, they aren't cute at all."

 KKK Will Test Her Strengths